 Birth: Jan.
 7, 1992

-2019 marks Suárez’s first season with Stewart-Haas Racing and his third year in the NASCAR Cup Series, following 27 Cup Series starts with Joe Gibbs Racing in 2017-2018.
+Cole Custer is the 4th driver on the SHR team in 2020, replacing Suarez.
+2019 marked Suárez’s first season with Stewart-Haas Racing and his third year in the NASCAR Cup Series, following 27 Cup Series starts with Joe Gibbs Racing in 2017-2018.
 Among other accolades on his way to the Cup Series, Suárez earned 2015 Xfinity Series Rookie of the Year and won the 2016 NASCAR Xfinity Series championship with three wins, three poles, 19 top-five and 27 top-10 finishes.
 He scored his first NASCAR Cup Series pole in 2018 at Pocono Raceway.